Tulip-Dev/tulip/doc/user/workspace.rst

 Special menus
 -------------

-A right click anywhere but on the axis in the view will display the standard contextual menu seen before but with additional options related to the current view.
+A right click anywhere but on the axis in the view displays the standard contextual menu seen before but with additional options related to the current view.
 Two items, *View Setup* and *Options*, are available:

 * *View Setup*: